 ECX catalogs all snapshots and replicas for rapid discovery when required, and alerts you if a snap or replication job was missed or failed via automated SLA reporting that provides a comprehensive view of protection levels.

 The speed and effectiveness of development and test processes are most often limited by the time it takes to provision IT infrastructure, especially for large objects like Oracle or SQL Server databases.
 Typical organizations take weeks to deploy infrastructure; even the most efficient can take several days.
 With Catalogic ECX and Pure Storage, Dev-Test or DevOps infrastructure can be spun up in minutes, either on an automated, scheduled basis or with push-button ease on demand.
-ECX users have reduced dev-test infrastructure management time by as much as 99%.
+ECX users have reduced dev-test infrastructure delivery time by as much as 99%.

 Test operations can use Pure Storage snapshots on production arrays with no impact to performance.
 If array separation is preferred, Catalogic can drive array-to-array replication and bring up test environments on the secondary system.

 IT staff workloads can be further reduced by using Catalogic to deliver a user self-service portal.
 Development teams, testers, QA and others can request and provision their own copies of data without IT intervention, but always within usage boundaries set by IT.
+Databases can be modified automatically upon delivery, with changes made to database names, mountpoints and other database attributes, thereby further speeding database development by providing ready-to-use copies.